mcastling/mcastling.github.io/NUItutorials/animation.md

 animation.SetLooping(true);
 ~~~

-By default, when an animation ends, the properties that it was animating are BAKED.
+By default, when an animation ends, the properties that it was animating are 'baked'.
 However, the property changes can be **discarded** when the animation ends (or is stopped):

 ~~~{.cs}